akeneo/pim-community-dev/src/Akeneo/EnrichedEntity/decisions.md

 - channel
 - label
 - data
+(Each of those commands will be created via a dedicated factory, registered as such in a registry).

 To create the editRecordValueCommand typed by the attribute, we will have to :
  - create an associative array of attribute indexed by identifier for each enriched entity (QueryFunction)